-- Faster remediation - Get the full context of an incident, instead of just one data point.
-For example, you can quickly learn that the entire MongoDB cluster is having a multitude of disk issues, instead of analyzing an isolated DISK IO alert.
+- Faster remediation - Get the full context of an incident instead of just one data point.
+For example, you can quickly learn that the entire MongoDB cluster is having a multitude of disk issues, instead of analyzing isolated DISK IO alerts to find their commonality.

 - Better productivity - Reduce the number of tickets that operators have to handle, thereby improving their ability to effectively manage emergency situations.

 - More control - Customize how alerts are correlated to improve accuracy and efficiency.
-The correlation logic is fully transparent and easily configurable, without writing any code and with only a handful of high-level patterns.
+The correlation logic is fully transparent and easily configurable from right within the BigPanda UI.

 BigPanda ingests the raw event data from monitoring systems such as Nagios, CloudWatch, and systems integrated via the Alerts API.
 The data is normalized into standard tags and enriched with configuration information, operational categories and other custom tags.
 Then, the BigPanda alert correlation engine merges the events into alerts and clusters the alerts into high-level, actionable incidents by evaluating the properties against patterns in:

 - Topology - The host, host group, service, application, cloud, or other infrastructure element that emits the alerts.
 Alerts are more likely to be related when they come from the same area in your infrastructure.